Christa's wild garlic pasta (Liestal Gold)

 topping:

-grated cheese and bacon cubes or grated apples, raisins, cinnamon, sugar (if
+grated cheese and bacon cubes or grated apples, raisins, cinnamon, sugar (if needed)

 Method:

-ingredients into a smooth dough.
-Cover the dough and leave in a warm place to
+Knead all ingredients into a smooth dough.
+Cover the dough and leave in a warm place to rise.
+Roll it out to round flat cakes.

-version: Spread cheese and bacon cubes
+savoury version: Spread cheese and bacon cubes on top.

 sweet version: mix apples raisins cinnamon, sugar and spread on top.

+Start at one corner and fold all to the centre, until you are around.
 Bake it in the oven at a temperature of 200 °C approx. 20 – 30 minutes.
+Leave to cool.

 Serving: